Ramesh Chandra Majhi

 Ramesh Chandra Majhi (born 9 April 1978) is an Indian politician.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Nabarangpur, Odisha in the 2019 Indian general election as a member of the Biju Janata Dal.

-He is Ex Cabinet Minister for ST & SC Development, Minorities & Backward Classes Welfare, Panchyatraj Department in Government of Odisha.
+He is Ex Cabinet Minister for ST & SC Development, Minorities & Backward Classes Welfare, Panchayatraj Department in Government of Odisha.

 Early life and education

 Ramesh Chandra Majhi was born to Jadav Majhi and Balamati Majhi on 9 April 1978 in Dandamunda village under Chandahandi tehsil in Nabarangpur district.
 He has one brother and three sisters.
 Due to his involvement in politics at a very young age, the lack of attention to his study interrupted his higher studies and further education.

-Even after holding the post of Minister of State (Ind) for Information & Technology, Majhi was not a graduate; he did not pass his +2 exams until April 2011.
+Even after holding the post of Minister of State (Ind) for Information and Technology, Majhi was not a graduate; he did not pass his +2 exams until April 2011.
 In 2011 he appeared for his +2(Arts) examination under the Council of Higher Secondary Education, Orissa.